natcap/invest.users-guide/source/coastal_blue_carbon.rst

 2. **Results Suffix (Optional)**:  This text will be appended to the end of the yield function output folders to help seperate outputs from multiple runs.
 Please see the `Interpreting Results`_ section for an example folder structure for outputs.

-3. **LULC Lookup Table (CSV)**:  A CSV table used to map lulc classes to their values in a raster, as well as to indicate whether or not the lulc class is a coastal blue carbon habitat.
+3. **LULC Lookup Table (CSV)**:  A CSV table used to map LULC classes to their values in a raster, as well as to indicate whether or not the LULC class is a coastal blue carbon habitat.

  ==========  =====  ==============================
  lulc-class  code   is_coastal_blue_carbon_habitat